endel/tutomd/tutorial/3-markdown-structure.md

 Contents of the second step
 ```

----

 # Generating the `.html` files from the command-line

-Now, we're going to use the `tutomd` from the command-line to convert our `.md` files into `.html`.
+Now, we're going to use the `tutomd` from the command-line in order to convert our `.md` files into `.html`.

 ```
 tutomd generate ./path/to/markdown/* --out html
 ```

+You should see an output that looks like this:

 ```
-tutomd generate ./path/to/markdown/* --out html --out html Copying from tutorial/3-directory-structure.png to /Users/endel/Projects/tutomd/html/3-directory-structure.png Write /Users/endel/Projects/tutomd/html/index.html Write /Users/endel/Projects/tutomd/html/1-what-to-expect.html
+Copying from tutorial/3-directory-structure.png to /Users/endel/Projects/tutomd/html/3-directory-structure.png
+Write /Users/endel/Projects/tutomd/html/index.html
+Write /Users/endel/Projects/tutomd/html/1-what-to-expect.html